EsotericShadow/nc-ai-templates/README.md

 ## Who This Is For

-- Northern BC businesses implementing AI
+- Northern BC businesses implementing AI systems
+- Indigenous governments managing AI on their territories
 - Organizations pursuing ISO 42001 certification
 - Consultants advising on AI governance
 - Anyone managing AI risks in Northern Cascadia